-The 2023-24 Annual Business Plan and Budget has been prepared in accordance with the priorities of our Strategic Community Plan, our Long-Term Financial Plan and our Asset Management Plan.
-Before it is finalised, the draft budget will be provided to our community for consultation and further refining.
+The 2023-24 Annual Business Plan and Budget was prepared in accordance with the priorities of our Strategic Community Plan, our Long-Term Financial Plan and our Asset Management Plan.
+Before it was finalised, the draft budget was provided to our community for consultation and further refining.